yungezz/serviceconnector-webapp-appconfig-dotnet/user-assigned-managed-identity/README.md

-﻿# Connect Azure WebApp with Azure App Configuration using user assigned managed indentity This is a sample to demo how to connect a .net core application hosting in Azure WebApp to Azure App Configuration.
+﻿# Connect Azure WebApp to App Configuration using user assigned managed indentity This is a sample to demo how to connect a .net core application hosting in Azure WebApp to Azure App Configuration.
 Authentication between Azure WebApp and App Configuration is user assigned Managed Identity.

 ## Prerequisite